Ben-Ganon/Obsidian_Olympus_DnD/Lore - do not read!/Athens Encounter.md

 Adamantios is on the opposite side of the stall, looking at shiny bronze swords and armor.
 He listens in on the interaction with the slave and intervenes?

+A thief steals something from one of the heroes, and a

 Later, the heroes are gathered at the newly built Parthenon for the main sacrifice happening soon at mid-day.
 The Parthenon shines brightly, as if beckoning the people gathered to come closer and appreciate its marvel.